Military commission report recommends including women in draft

 The report said the commission conducted "extensive deliberations" before reaching their conclusion, calling the inclusion of women "a necessary and fair step."

+Selective Service noted in a statement that in order for the commission's recommendations to be put into effect, "the law would first have to be changed should Congress decide to adopt any of the Commission’s recommendations pertaining to Selective Service."

-Because the draft was abolished in 1973, a new law would have to be passed before any Selective Service registrants -- male or female -- would be conscripted.
+Additionally, because the draft was abolished in 1973, another new law would have to be passed before any Selective Service registrants -- male or female -- would be conscripted.
 The report notes that a random lottery would then be held and then people would be called in an order based on birth year.

 Once a person is called, they would then have to go through a battery of examinations looking at physical, mental and moral fitness before they would actually join the military.